chrskly/electric-mustang-wiring/bms/bms-functional-spec.md

 BMS will be able to enable/disable HV for each pack separately via contactors.

-BMS will have states of rest, drive, and charge.
+BMS will have states of : rest, drive, and charge.

 ## Functionality

 1. Deny concator close when pack 1 and pack 2 voltages differ by more than a certain number of mV.

-2. Warn when cell(s) near overvolt.
+2. Send CAN message warn when cell(s) near overvolt.

 3. Deny charging when cell(s) overvolt.
+Programmable buffer.

 4. Warn when cell(s) near undervolt.
+Programmable buffer.

 5. Deny drive when cell(s) undervolt.